-When it comes to building a web project, there are numerous languages, technologies, and platforms that your development company can use in order to build the final product that you’ve asked for.
+When it comes to building a web project, there are numerous programming languages, web development technologies, and platforms that your development company can use in order to create the final product that you’ve asked for.

 Selecting the right technology for your web project is the first step of outlining a strategy for your digital business.

 In this article, we provide an overview of the most prominent web development technologies, explained in layman’s terms.
 Business owners and webmasters may obtain a deeper understanding of the website building process, and make informed decisions when choosing a web development agency.

 What Are The Most Popular Programming Languages?

 TIOBE is one of the most reputable sources in identifying the popularity and distribution of programming languages across the globe.
 This is their latest, and in it you can see a list of platforms and languages

 To sum things up, here’s the list of the top programming languages right now:

 - Visual Basic